 Benefits and Perks

-Minot State University graduates, who earn $41K on average, make a similar amount to NMU grads.
+Indiana University grads bring in salaries of around $50K, making them the most similar to NMU alumni in terms of earnings.
 The University of Minnesota-Duluth, the University of Wisconsin-Stevens Point, and the University of Wisconsin-Eau Claire are also similar to NMU.